Corentin-k/Corentin-k/README.md

 - **Exploring C++ and Inno Setup:**

    Exploration of the C++ language.
-   Utilization of Inno Setup for creating user installers.
+   Use of Inno Setup for creating user installers.

 - **Website and JavaScript Discovery:**